Amyris Inc. (AMRS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for AMRS is $2.11, which is $1.84 above the current market price.
-The public float for AMRS is 233.91M, and currently, shorts hold a 23.66% of that float.
-The average trading volume for AMRS on May 11, 2023 was 4.90M shares.
+The average price predicted by analysts for AMRS is $2.09, which is $1.44 above the current price.
+The public float for AMRS is 231.21M and currently, short sellers hold a 23.93% ratio of that float.
+The average trading volume of AMRS on May 15, 2023 was 5.06M shares.

 AMRS’s Market Performance